roryl23/RESTfulAPI/README.md

 atomic updates are no longer guaranteed in MongoDB.
 I fixed this by adding a retry loop with stochastic delays for `update_record()` in `app/mongo.py`.
-You can test this for yourself by running the stress test against my running instance, instructions below.
+You can test this for yourself by running the stress test against my homelab instance, instructions below in the [Extras](#extras) section.

 ### Usage